RManra22/Sender-receiver-/sender & receiver/README.txt

 Roberto Manra robertmanra@csu.fullerton.edu
 Declan Tran declantran@csu.fullerton.edu

+The programming language used:
+We used C++ on tuffix on virtual machine.

-How to run the program
+How to run the program:
 1. Open a terminal and go to where the program files are loacted

 2. Clean up leftover IPC resources (optional)